 - A computer with audio capabilities, an internet connection, and a D2L (CourseDen) compatible browser is the only hardware necessary to support appropriate interactions.

 - CourseDen and any other distance education supplemental software that a specific instructor may wish to use is provided freely to all students, faculty, and administrators.

 - So that off-campus and online students may have access to the same software applications available in on-campus computer labs, a virtual lab server is provided.

 - Smarthinking (online tutoring) and a dedicated streaming video server are currently also available specifically for all online students.

 - Atomic Learning’s Suite of online tutorials is available for all UWG students, with a wealth of technology topics. http://www.atomiclearning.com/

 - Newnan students have the same access to technology as students on the main campus.
-A Student Information Technology Services (SITS) lab provides free computer service to students.
+A Student Information Technology Services (SITS) lab provides free computer services to students.
 Newnan IT staff members and student SITS workers assist both faculty and students with computers, copiers, printers, online testing preparation, AV equipment, and other special instructional technologies.
 Some equipment is available for check-out by students.
 Students also have access to the wireless network.
 A firstname.lastname@example.org email account allows faculty to submit IT requests.
 Faculty and student listservs and a Facebook account have improved communication among staff, faculty, and students.